StatsThoughts/MT5763_project_2/README.md

 * **response** - String matching a column name from inputData dictating which variable should be treated as the response
 * **myclust** - Optional argument, cluster defined using library(parallel) will run faster using multiple multiple cores from the specified cluster

-The function performs a bootstrap by sampling from the data with replacement, finding the parameter estimates for the resample and then storing these in a matrix that is outputted.
+The function performs a bootstrap by first sampling from the data with replacement, finding the parameter estimates for the resampled data and then storing these in a matrix, this is repeated 'nBoot' times and then the matrix is outputted.

 To use the function call lmBoot() with inputs as defined above.

+##Speed increase in Code Changes

 ## Documentation for SAS Script
 The script for the code can be found linked [here](https://github.com/StatsThoughts/MT5763_project_2/blob/master/code/regBoot.sas).